mt-ag/apex-bpmnviewer/README.md

 # MTAG APEX BPMN-Viewer #

-Region Plugin for Oracle Application Express to display BPMN Diagrams.
+Region Plug-In for Oracle Application Express to display BPMN Diagrams.

 ## Purpose ##

 Display a BPMN diagram based on XML pulled from any valid region source.
+Includes various options to visually highlight process state.
+Also allows switching between simple viewer or navigated viewer.

+## Free Plug-In ##

+This Plugin is released under MIT license, which means it is free to use in commercial or private projects.

+## Support available ##

+Commercial support is available via our [Online APEX Support](https://apex.mt-ag.com/support).

+## Demo ##

+A demo of this Plug-In is available in the [Flows for APEX Demo](https://apex.oracle.com/pls/apex/mt_flows/r/flowsforapex).
+This demo includes the BPMN Modeler, the Flows for APEX engine and this Plug-In.

 ## Standard Installation ##